-Retirement benefits are determined by a formula which takes into consideration the member's pensionable earnings, term of employment with Brandon University and a percentage of the Canada Pension Plan earnings.
 At retirement, the member is entitled to an annual pension equal to 2% of final average earnings multiplied by the member's years of credited service less 0.6% of CPP average earnings multiplied by the member's years of service since January 1, 1990.
-Benefits are payable for the lifetime of the member.
+Final average earnings are the average of the best 5 years earnings in the last 12 years prior to retirement.
+CPP average earnings are the member's average earnings up to the YMPE in the 5 years prior to retirement.
 Full benefits are payable (a) upon normal retirement; (b) upon early retirement for members who qualify.
 Reduced benefits are provided to members who retire early and do not qualify for full benefits.

-Notes to the Financial Statements for the year ended December 31, 2014 a) General
+Notes to the Financial Statements for the year ended December 31, 2015